Zerdoum/Harborth_constant/README.md

 # Description

-This is the program to compute the Harborth constant g(G) by brute force, that accompanies our article: "On the Harborth constant of `C_3 ⊕ C_3n`
+* This is the program to compute the Harborth constant g(G) by brute force, that accompanies our article: "On the Harborth constant of `C_3 ⊕ C_3n`

+* G is a finite abelian group.

+* The Harborth constant g(G) is the smallest integer k such that each set over G whith size at least k, has a subset of size `e=exp(G)` that sums to 0.
+The Harborth constant g(G) corresponds to `e= exp(G)`.

+* There is no interface but you only have to change this source code to get results for the Harborth constant for the different finite abelian groups.

+* This program is valid for any finite abelian group.
+With the hardware at our disposal it is possible to compute the Harborth constant for finite abelian groups of order up to about 45.

+* The main limiting factor is memory.

+* In order to increase the size of accessible groups,currently, we are working on a another version, more efficient based on data compression.

+* The group intervenes only in this step `[Initialization]`.

+* The subsets of G are represented by a bitmap.

 # Program requirements

 Please note that the program has been tested using the following elements:

-1- The used system is `ubuntu 16.04.10` with `kernel 4.15.0-39` 2- The used SHELL is `/bin/bash` version `4.3.48`
+* The used system is `ubuntu 16.04.10` with `kernel 4.15.0-39`
+* The used SHELL is `/bin/bash` version `4.3.48`
-3- The `gcc` compiler is used with `5.4.0-6 version`
+* The `gcc` compiler is used with `5.4.0-6 version`

 # Sample to run the program

-1- Compile the program first `make -f makefile`
+* Compile the program first `make -f makefile`
-2- run the program with the compiled file `./sommenulle`
+* run the program with the compiled file `./sommenulle`

 # The user manual